 Peter brings a unique perspective to this subject.
 He became a lawyer a few years ago, after a long career in economic analysis.
-His work in economics often focused on employment related issues.
+His work in economics often focused on employment-related issues.
 He has contributed to research projects for the Mowat Centre on the gig economy.
-He has also analyzed the underground economy, and is one of Canada’s most frequently quoted experts on the subject.
+He has also analyzed the underground economy and is one of Canada’s most frequently quoted experts on the subject.

 He has experience in class actions and related analysis both at the Law Commission of Ontario and the Ministry of Attorney General.
 He has published research on the topic in leading professional journals.

-He has degrees in economics from the University of Toronto and University of Chicago.
+He has degrees in economics from the University of Toronto and the University of Chicago.
 He obtained his JD from Osgoode Hall Law School, where he won five academic prizes, including the Stringer LLP prize for employment law.
 He has been licensed to practice law in Ontario since 2016.